Rongo Wetere

 He was also a key driver in the establishment of WINHEC (World Indigenous Nations Higher Education Consortium) in Banff in 2002 where he was appointed Co-Chair.
 WINHEC groups all the Indigenous universities around the pacific rim for the sharing of ideas as well as certification and establishment of standards.

+Dr Wetere resigned from his post of CEO of Te Wananga o Aotearoa in 2005 following government pressure.
+A subsequent report by the Office of the Auditor-General found that the finances of the TWoA were in order.

 Wetere currently works as Managing Director of ArrowMight Canada, an adult literacy and lifelong learning provider that targets Immigrants and Aboriginal learners.

 In the 1996 Queen's Birthday Honours, Wetere was appointed an Officer of the New Zealand Order of Merit, for services to the community.

 Personal life

 Wetere has three children is married to Marcia Krawll and resides in Ottawa, Ontario, Canada.